SomayeKhaleghi/CatBreedExplorer/README.md

 # CatBreedExplorer

-A modern Android application built with Jetpack Compose, MVI architecture, Room, Retrofit, and Hilt, allowing users to explore various cat breeds with detailed information and images.
-Designed with performance, offline support, and clean architecture in mind.
+Cat Breed Explorer is a modern Android application built with Jetpack Compose, MVI architecture, Room, Retrofit, and Hilt, allowing users to explore various cat breeds with detailed information and images.
+It is designed with performance, offline support, and clean architecture in mind.

+Although the project is implemented as a single Gradle module, it follows a modular code structure, separating responsibilities across clearly defined layers: data, domain, ui, and di.
+This architecture is intentionally designed to be scalable and can be easily refactored into multiple Gradle modules as the project grows.
 ---

 ## 🚀 Features